gijsdanoe/lfdfinalproject/README.md

 ## Models:

-- SVM:
+- SVM: connect the data map and run all cells of svm.ipynb.
-- LSTM: run all cells of lstm.ipynb
+- LSTM: connect the data map and run all cells of lstm.ipynb.
 - BERT: connect the data map and run all cells of bert.ipynb.